 Born out of the Elance and oDesk merger in 2015, Upwork has since become the second biggest freelance marketplace by Alexa ranking.
 It’s the biggest ‘professional’ marketplace (as opposed to gig-based Fiverr) and it aims to connect businesses looking to outsource work to freelancers located around the globe.

-Many freelancers are drawn into Upwork by its massive client base and because it encourages long-term job contracts.
-However, it’s sheer size means there’s tons of competition and being noticed is difficult.
-And that’s assuming you’re accepted into the network, which is especially difficult if you’re in a saturated job market.
+Many freelancers are drawn to Upwork by its massive client base and because it encourages long-term job contracts.
+However, its sheer size means there’s tons of competition and being noticed can be difficult.
+And, that’s assuming you’re accepted into the network, which is especially difficult if you’re competing in a saturated job market.